-Net assets with donor restrictions are restricted for the following purposes or periods as of September 30, 2018.
+Net assets with donor restrictions are restricted for the following purposes or periods as of September 30, 2019:

-2018

-Subject to purpose restrictions \$ 3,362,605

-Subject to time restrictions π 2,253,766

-Total subject to purpose and time restrictions \$ 5,616,371

-Endowment: Endowment fund \$ 1,000,000

-Accumulated investment gains on endowment fund with purpose restriction 324,845

-Total endowment 1,324,845

-Total net assets with donor restrictions \$ 6,941,216
+Subject to purpose restrictions Subject to time restrictions \$ 3,628,152 1,953,798 Total subject to purpose and time restrictions \$ 5,581,950 Endowment fund: Corpus \$ 1,000,000 Accumulated unspent earnings with purpose restriction 319,466 Total endowment fund \$ 1,319,466 Total net assets with donor restrictions \$ 6,901,416

-4 Liquidity and Availability
+4. Liquidity and Availability of Financial Assets

 The Organization's financial assets consist of cash and cash equivalents, investments, and net contributions receivable.
-The following represents the Organization's financial assets as of September 30, 2018, reduced by amounts not available for general use within one year of September 30, 2018 because of contractual or donor-imposed restrictions, as well as the Board-Designated Strategic Operating Reserve Fund and investments held in the Trust:
+The following represents the Organization's financial assets as of September 30, 2019, reduced by amounts not available for general use within one year of September 30, 2019 because of contractual or donor-imposed restrictions, as well as the Board-Designated Strategic Operating Reserve Fund and investments held in the Trust:

-Financial assets as of September 30, 2018 \$ 434,089,809 Less those unavailable for general expenditures within one year, due to contractual, board, or donor-imposed restrictions: Wounded Warrior Project Long Term Support Trust (106,459,900) Board-Designated Strategic Operating Reserve Fund (214,035,045) Restricted by donors (6,941,216) Financial assets available to meet cash needs for general expenditures within one year \$ 106,653,648
+Financial assets as of September 30, 2019 \$ 446,935,428 Less those unavailable for general expenditures within one year, due to contractual, board, or donor-imposed restrictions: Wounded Warrior Project Long Term Support Trust (111,730,287) Board-Designated Strategic Operating Reserve Fund (219,259,308) Restricted by donors (6,901,416) Financial assets available to meet cash needs for general expenditures within one year \$ 109,044,417

 The Organization has an investment management and oversight policy authorized by the Board of Directors that provides governance and guidance on the management of cash and cash equivalents, and investments.
-The policy provides that the Organization maintain an adequate level of cash to meet on-going operational requirements.
+The policy provides that the Organization maintain an adequate level of cash to meet its on-going operational requirements.
 In addition, the policy sets forth the structure for investment of excess cash based on the financial needs of the Organization, the time horizon of those needs and the Board of Directors' investment philosophy.

-The Board of Directors of the Organization has designated a Strategic Operating Reserve Fund ("Strategic Reserves") to ensure the long-term sustainability of the mission, programs, and ongoing operations of the Organization.
+The Board of Directors has designated a Strategic Operating Reserve Fund ("Strategic Reserves") to ensure the long-term sustainability of the mission, programs, and ongoing operations of the Organization.
 The Strategic Reserves are intended to provide an internal source of funds for situations such as a sudden increase in expenses, one-time unbudgeted expenses, unanticipated loss in funding, or uninsured losses.
 The Strategic Reserves may also be used for one-time, non-recurring expenses that will build long-term capacity, such as staff development, research and development or investment in technology and infrastructure.
 The Board of Directors is required to approve any request for use of the Strategic Reserves.
 The Strategic Reserves target minimum is equal to six months of average annual operating costs and the target maximum is equal to twelve months of average annual operating costs do not include depreciation, in-kind and other non-cash expenses, one-time or unusual expenditures or capital purchases.

-5 Fair Value Measurements
+5. Fair Value Measurements